simplethemes/skeleton_wp/README.md

 ## Installation & Basic Setup
-This repository contains multiple items.
-To install this theme, download and **extract first**.
-Upload the folder and contents of the 'skeleton' folder to your wp-content/themes/ directory, then activate from Appearance &rarr; Themes.
-It's important to keep the parent theme folder named 'skeleton' as the [CSS PIE](http://css3pie.com/) script relies on this path.
+To install Skeleton, you should unzip the package you downloaded from here locally, then upload the folders within to your WP site (via FTP) with the following directory structure:

+**wp-content/themes/skeleton**
+and
+**wp-content/themes/skeleton_childtheme**

+Next, activate the **child theme** from Appearance > Themes.

 You can configure its options from Appearance &rarr; Theme Options.

-If you want to use as Skeleton as a child theme, a base starting point with a few modifications as an example is included in the 'skeleton_childtheme' folder.
-To create your own, you should start with three files:

-* style.css
-* functions.php
-* options.php
+If you need to customize any of theme options, copy the parent theme options.php to your child theme directory.
+To override any of the parent theme functions, just copy the function(s) from the parent theme into your child theme's functions.php file.
+Skeleton will always give priority to the child theme.

 ##Shortcodes